Faculty Guide For Student Accommodations

 - Lectures with written outlines or notes on the board

-- The interpreter should sit where both the interpreter and the instructor can be seen by the student simultaneously.
+- The interpreter should sit where the student can see both the interpreter and the instructor simultaneously.

-- The student needs a seat in the front of the classroom where the instructor, board, and screen can be seen clearly.
+- The student needs a seat in the front of the classroom to see the instructor, board, and screen.

-- For a student who reads lips, the instructor should face the class and speak clearly in a normal fashion.
+- For a student who reads lips, the instructor should face the class and speak clearly and in the typical fashion.

-- A student with a hearing impairment is better able to participate in group discussions if the class sits in a circle.
+- A student with a hearing impairment can better participate in group discussions if the class sits in a circle.

 - Avoid turning your back to the student when speaking.

-- Avoid standing with your back to a window or other light source, which puts your face in a shadow and makes it difficult to speech read.
+- Avoid standing with your back to a window or other light source, which puts your face in a shadow and makes lip reading difficult.

-- When showing a video, ensure that it is captioned.
+- When showing a video, ensure that it has captions.

 - Repeat questions or comments made by others in the room.

-- Do not block your mouth with hands or other objects.
+- Do not block your mouth with your hands or other objects.

 - Keep background noise to a minimum.
-Environmental/background sounds tend to mask speech.
+Environmental and background sounds tend to mask speech.

 - Use visual aids whenever possible.

-- When referring to items on the board, try to be specific about the word or phrase you’re referring to by pointing directly to it.
+- When referring to items on the board, try to be specific about the word or phrase you are referring to by pointing directly to it.

 Students with visual impairments may have vision ranging from blindness to low vision.
-A student with low vision may read materials in large print.
-A student who is blind has no functional vision and may rely upon mobility devices such as a cane or guide dog.
+A student with low vision may need large print reading materials.
+A student who is blind has no functional-vision and may rely upon devices for mobility, such as a cane or guide dog.
 Students with visual impairments may use paid or volunteer readers or assistive technology devices.

-Accommodations for visually impaired students may include, but are not limited to:
+Accommodations for visually impaired students may include, but are not limited to the following:

 - Preferential seating

 - Alternate test format: oral, Braille, or large print

 - Use of voice dictation or a computer for enlarging text

 - Extended time and alternate locations for exams